gdbroman/broman.blog/_posts/2020/2020-08-18-ultimate-winners.md

 There are fighters - and there are apathetics.

-The troublemaking winners, and lazy losers.
+Troublemaking winners, and lazy losers.

 There are also those who *don’t* fight, but still succeed.